To automatically add version information to a Go application, we can pass that information from git through build arguments.

 This can be especially useful, if we are using git tags.

-For example, the following will get the latest git tag
+For example, the following will get the latest git tag, the last

 commit hash, and whether there are locally modified uncommitted